-Cumulative Effects-Eagle, Northern Goshawk, Peregrine Falcon, Willow Flycatcher, Pallid Bat, Townsend's Big-Eared Bat, American Pine Marten, Pacific Fisher, and California Wolverine.
+Cumulative Effects-Eagle, Northern Goshawk, Peregrine Falcon, Willow Flycatcher, Pallid Bat, Townsend's Big-Eared Bat, American Pine Marten, Pacific Fisher, and California

+Wolverine.
 Alternative C, combined with other ongoing or reasonably foreseeable future actions, is not expected to cause any cumulative effects on these species, their habitat, or prey.
 Combined with local community fuel reduction projects, which will not be removing habitat, Alternative C would both decrease the risk of high-intensity fire in and near the Assessment Area.
-No other actions would
+No other actions would combine to create any significant effects.

-The cumulative effects on bald eagles under Alternative C are expected to be the same as under
+The cumulative effects on bald eagles under Alternative C are expected to be the same as under Alternative B.

-Alternative B.